Business Studies

 Edexcel

-A grade 6 in Mathematics and English
+A grade 6 in Mathematics and grade 7 in English OR a grade 7 in Mathematics and grade 6 in English.

 Mr N Bailey